nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 5. Other incorrect commands to try: `reschedule`, `reschedule x DATE` (where x is larger than the list size)<br>
    Expected output: Similar to previous or a message stating how to use the command will be shown.

- (Jia Ern)
 #### 5.6.10.
 Starting a revision session
-1. Starting a revision session
 1. Prerequisites: At least one flashcard is in the chapter to be revised.
 Ensure that you are at the module level.
 2. Test case: `revise 1` <br>
    Expected output: A revision session will start on the first chapter in the module.
 3. Other incorrect commands to try: `revise Chapter 1` (where chapter name instead of its index integer is provided)<br>
    Expected output: An error message stating to specify chapter index in integer will be shown.

 #### 5.6.11.
 Checking percentage of rating for the cards in a chapter
-1. Checking percentage of rating for the cards in a chapter
 1. Prerequisites: At least one flashcard is in the chapter.
 Ensure that you are at the chapter level.
 2. Test case: `showrate` <br>
    Expected output: A list of the percentage for easy/medium/hard based on the number of cards will be shown.
 3. Other incorrect commands to try: `showrate blah` (where extra arguments are added)<br>
    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.12.
 Listing all chapters that are due on current date
-1. Listing all chapters that are due on current date
-    1. Prerequisites: Launch Kaji successfully.
+1. Prerequisites: Launch `Kaji` successfully.
 2. Test case: `due` <br>
    Expected output: A list of chapters that are due on the current date will be shown.
 If no chapters are due, a message stating that no chapters are due for the day will be shown.
 3. Other incorrect commands to try: `due blah` (where extra arguments are added)<br>
    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.13.
 Previewing list of chapters due in a week
-1. Previewing list of chapters due in a week
-    1. Prerequisites: Launch Kaji successfully.
+1. Prerequisites: Launch `Kaji` successfully.
 2. Test case: `preview` <br>
    Expected output: A list of chapters that are due in a week will be shown.
 If no chapters are due, every date will be accompanied by a message that no chapters are due.
 3. Other incorrect commands to try: `preview blah` (where extra arguments are added) <br>
    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.14.
 Viewing history of revision completed in a day
-1. Viewing history of revision completed in a day
-    1. Prerequisites: Launch Kaji successfully.
+1. Prerequisites: Launch `Kaji` successfully.
 2. Test case: `history` <br>
    Expected output: Lists the module and chapter which you have completed revision for.
 If no revision was done on the day, a message stating that no revision for that session will be shown.
 3. Test case: `history 2020-11-09`
    Expected output: List the module and chapter which you have completed revision for on 2020-11-09.
 If no revision was done on the day, a message stating that no revision for that session will be shown.
 4. Other incorrect commands to try: `history blah` (where the argument is not in the correct date format) <br>
    Expected output: An error message stating that the date should be in `yyyy-MM-dd` format will be shown.

 #### 5.6.15.
 Excluding a module/chapter
 1. Excluding a module
-    1. Prerequisites: Launch Kaji successfully.
+    1. Prerequisites: Launch `Kaji` successfully.
 The module you want to exclude should exist.
     2. Test case: `exclude module` <br>
        Expected output: A prompt for which module to be excluded will be shown and you can enter an existing module which you want to exclude.
     3. Other incorrect commands to try: `exclude blah` (where the argument is not module/chapter) Expected output: An error message stating that only module/chapter should be specified will be shown.

 2. Excluding a chapter
-    1. Prerequisites: Launch Kaji successfully.
+    1. Prerequisites: Launch `Kaji` successfully.
 The chapter you want to exclude should exist.
     2. Test case: `exclude chapter` <br>
        Expected output: A prompt for which chapter to be excluded will be shown and you can enter an existing chapter which you want to exclude.
     3. Other incorrect commands to try: `exclude blah` (where the argument is not module/chapter)